wtPLSQL/wtPLSQL/docs/demo/Trigger-Test.md

 ## Create a Simple Test Runner

-All test runners are written as a PL/SQL package.
+All Test Runners are written as a PL/SQL package.
 A simple package is created first.
 A DBOUT is also identified.

 Run this: